Managing through a recession

 In an IFRS survey conducted by Chartered Accountants ANZ 67% of respondents agree that bringing all leases onto the balance sheet will improve the quality and comparability of financial reporting.
 Many organisations are seeing that improved visibility is leading to better M&A decision making while debt financing transactions (especially debt covenants) are highlighted in the LeaseAccelerator webinar as a broader implication and business benefit of IFRS 16.

-So how are successful organisations optimising the opportunities associated with IFRS 16 compliance?
+So how are successful organizations optimizing the opportunities associated with IFRS 16 compliance?
 They are taking a full lease lifecycle perspective.
-By looking at leasing as a continuous cycle, they can use automation to optimise decisions and drive down cost and risk.
+By looking at leasing as a continuous cycle, they can use automation to optimize decisions and drive down cost and risk.
 They can build strategic insights each time they go through the cycle, driving constant improvement.
 Partnering with a platform provider that provides global lease lifecycle automation which automates lease management, improves cashflow and simplifies compliance is the first step.

 Careylee Suttie, the National Financial Accounting Manager from Boral, the leading international building products and construction materials group, says that “The IFRS 16 standard has been an enabler for us to shine the light on leasing arrangements, which has in-turn equipped us with making better decisions around the nature of our spend.
 To mention the old adage, ‘When it’s not recorded, it cannot be measured’.
 The transparency that the standard has brought us has moved us into a whole different space.
 We have been using the Lease vs. Buy modelling to help us understand which pathway we need to take with assets.”